“Can We Talk?”

 He stopped communicating; leaving you feeling detached and unwanted.

-But worry not.
-Please.
-Every problem can be fixed, and you CAN get your husband to talk to again, open up to you and share his deepest emotions openly with you – By the end of the week.
+You CAN motivate your husband to talk to again, open up to you and share his deepest emotions openly with you – by the end of the week.

 Today I’ll share 4 possible reasons your husband doesn’t talk to you, and how they can easily be “fixed” so you’ll get back to being the best friends you used to be.

-4 Possible Reasons You Can’t Get Your Husband to Talk to You
+4 Reasons Your Husband Won’t Talk to You

 I know that the title above suggests that it’s your fault.